-Are larger processing volumes (>1 mL) available?
+Are larger processing volumes available?

-Yes, Covaris provides the milliTUBE–2 mL which can be used to shear chromatin in 2 mL volumes on the S and E-series instruments only.
+Yes.
+For processing volumes greater than 1 mL, Covaris provides the milliTUBE–2 mL which can be used to shear chromatin in 2 mL volumes on the S and E-series instruments only.
 By using these tubes, one can double the number of cells and volume.
 For sample treatment settings, the duty factor (DF) will be doubled (compared to 1 mL protocol) and the processing times will increase.

 What settings should I use on the Covaris for ChIRP/Hi-C, etc.?